 Mr. Morgan is a graduate of Duke University with a Bachelor of Arts degree in Economics.
 He also holds a Juris Doctor from the University of Virginia School of Law.

-Lucy Fato is the Executive Vice President & General Counsel at AIG and is responsible for overseeing its Global Legal, Compliance and Regulatory group as well as the Government Affairs and Public Policy group.
-Prior to joining AIG, Lucy was Managing Director, Head of the Americas & General Counsel of Nardello & Co., a global private investigative firm, where she remains on the Advisory Board.
+Prior to joining AIG, Ms. Fato was Managing Director, Head of the Americas & General Counsel of Nardello & Co., a global private investigative firm, where she remains on the Advisory Board.

-Previously, Lucy was Executive Vice President & General Counsel of McGraw Hill Financial (now known as S&P Global).
-Prior to joining McGraw Hill Financial, Lucy was Vice President, Deputy General Counsel & Corporate Secretary at Marsh & McLennan Companies.
-Lucy began her legal career at the law firm Davis Polk & Wardwell where she spent fourteen years, including five as a partner in the capital markets group.
+Previously, Ms. Fato was Executive Vice President & General Counsel of S&P Global.
+Prior to that, Ms. Fato was Deputy General Counsel & Corporate Secretary at Marsh & McLennan Companies.
+Ms. Fato began her legal career at the law firm Davis Polk & Wardwell where she spent fourteen years, including five as a partner in the capital markets group.

-In 2018 and 2019 Lucy was included in NACD Directorship magazine’s list of the 100 most influential people in the boardroom community, including directors, corporate governance experts, regulators and advisors.
+Each year since 2018, Ms. Fato has been included in NACD Directorship magazine’s list of the 100 most influential people in the boardroom community.
 In 2015 and 2017, she was named by Ethisphere magazine as one of the “Attorneys Who Matter” for her dedication to furthering corporate ethics.

-Lucy serves on the Board of Directors of Advocates for Children of New York, a non-profit organization that works on behalf of children who are at greatest risk for school-based discrimination and/or academic failure to ensure a high-quality education.
-She also serves on the Board of Trustees of the Randall’s Island Park Alliance, a non-profit organization that works with the City of New York and local communities to maintain the park for the wellbeing of all New Yorkers.
-Additionally, she serves as a member of the Board of the Coalition for the Homeless, the nation’s oldest advocacy and direct service organization helping homeless men, women and children.
+Ms. Fato serves on the Board of Directors of Advocates for Children of New York, a non-profit organization that works to ensure a high-quality education for children who are at risk for school-based discrimination or academic failure.
+She also serves on the Board of Directors of the Alfred E. Smith Memorial Foundation, the Board of Trustees of the Randall’s Island Park Alliance and is as a member of the Board of the Coalition for the Homeless, the nation’s oldest advocacy and direct service organization helping homeless men, women and children.

 Ms. Behnia served as SVP, General Counsel and Corporate Secretary of Pall Corporation, a NYSE-traded, Fortune 1000/S&P 500 company, until its acquisition by Danaher Corporation in September 2015.
 Pall makes complex filtration solutions for life sciences and industrial markets with operations and sales worldwide.
 A member of the seven-person executive team responsible for global strategy, Ms. Behnia led the legal, compliance, information security, internal audit and risk management functions.
 Ms. Behnia also served as SVP of Rewards Network Inc. (NASDAQ: Chicago, Illinois), a digital business/financial services company and was a member of the executive management committee.
 There, she led the legal, compliance, human resources and risk management functions.
 Previously, she was Group General Counsel of a $1 billion segment of SPX Corporation consisting of seven global industrial businesses.